-Use your sourdough starter discard to make this delicious, chewy pizza dough recipe.
+Use your sourdough starter discard to make this delicious, chewy sourdough starter pizza dough recipe.
+It taste just like a Neapolitan style pizza.

-Today I’m sharing my recipe for yeastless pizza dough, and I can’t wait for you to try it.
-You’ll never want to buy premade pizza dough again.
+Today I’m sharing my recipe for yeastless pizza dough or a sourdough starter pizza dough recipe, You’ll never want to buy pre-made pizza dough again.
 This dough has an authentic Italian pizza dough flavor, and I just know that it will become your new go-to pizza dough recipe anytime of the week.

 You do want to plan ahead for this recipe.
 The dough needs to rest in the fridge for at least 24 hours or up to 72 hours to develop the flavor.